-In what could possibly be described as a Richard Curtis dream cast, Hawes acts alongside what seems like a zillion British cast members including Hawes’ real life husband, actor Matthew MacFadyen.
+In what could possibly be described as a Richard Curtis dream cast, Hawes acts alongside what seems like a zillion British cast members including Hawes’ real-life husband, actor Matthew MacFadyen.
 Support also comes from Ewen Bremner, Kris Marshall and Rupert Graves.
-And that’s just some of the Brits.
-Add two Americans Peter Dinklage and Alan Tudyk – leading to the first surprising revelation of this film as Tudyk adopts a perfectly convincing English accent – and that just a fraction of this ensemble.
+That’s just some of the Brits.
+Add two Americans, Peter Dinklage and Alan Tudyk.
+Tudyk providing to the first surprising revelation of this film as Tudyk adopts a perfectly convincing English accent – and that is just a fraction of this ensemble.

 Daniel and his apparently oft nagging wife Jane (Hawes) are planning on moving out, and have made plans to get an apartment of their own leaving his widowed mother for a space of their own.
 They are awaiting money to put towards this venture from Robert, Daniel’s famous writer brother who is flying over for the funeral from the States.
 We meet the other family members as they drive to the funeral.

 In no particular order, there is Daniel’s renowned, successful writer brother Robert, a long-haired Rupert Graves.
 We are introduced to the brothers’ cousins on first appearances, loud but loyal, Martha (Daisy Donovan) and a pharmaceutical student Troy (Kris Marshall).
 And Martha’s sensible boyfriend, Simon (Alan Tudyk) and old Uncle Alfie played by Peter Vaughan.
 Still with me?

 En route to the funeral, Martha and Simon pick up Troy.
-Troy’s just been talking with a friend about a wonder drug he’s invented which can result in hallucinations… pharmaceutical student really?
-Anyway Troy hastily puts some in an empty bottle labelled Diazepam – an anxiety reliever – which leads us to the most crucial part of this story line.
+Troy’s just been talking with a friend about a wonder drug he’s invented that can result in hallucinations… a pharmaceutical student really?
+Anyway, Troy hastily puts some in an empty bottle labelled Diazepam – an anxiety reliever – which leads us to the most crucial part of this storyline.
 See where I’m heading?

 Simon starts feeling the effects of this drug on the way seeing everything in a vivid green and hallucinating at the most inappropriate times.
 Martha tells Troy, who confesses all her.. finding he’s dropped the pill bottle.
-Also at the funeral, we meet Peter (Peter Dinklage), a mysterious attendee who has a secret which he reveals to Daniel.
+Also at the funeral, we meet Peter (Peter Dinklage), a mysterious attendee who has a secret that he reveals to Daniel.
 Peter claims Daniel’s father wasn’t the happily married family man he appeared to be.
-And after showing Daniel evidence around this, he asks for money from Daniel to ensure his silence.
+After showing Daniel evidence of this, he asks for money from Daniel to ensure his silence.

-Graves, as the caddish brother suited this part well, with his foppish hair now adding to his roguish charm, in the sort of role you’d expect a post Daniel Cleaver, Hugh Grant to play.
-But to me, Graves will always be Freddy – Helena Bonham Carter as Lucy Honeychurch’s kid brother – in a Room with a View (1985) and 80s Crush.
-Kris Marshall played the hapless, hopeless role he’s loved for which was probably the least surprises in this movie (unless you’ve never seen Love Actually (2003) or My Family (2000-11)).
+Graves, as the caddish brother suited this part well, with his foppish hair adding to his roguish charm, in the sort of role you’d expect a post-Daniel Cleaver, Hugh Grant to play.
+But to me, Graves will always be Freddy – Helena Bonham Carter as Lucy Honeychurch’s kid brother – in A Room with a View (1985) and 80s Crush.
+Kris Marshall played the hapless, hopeless role he’s loved for which was probably the least shocking surprise in this movie (unless you’ve never seen Love Actually (2003) or My Family (2000-11)).